 When Mexico began to open its markets in the 1980s, it became easier to buy certain foods and homeware items that before then weren’t available at all.
 Today, the retail landscapes in Mexico include US-style supermarkets, hypermarkets, membership discount emporiums, modern department stores, and a range of specialized retail outlets which cater to ‘foodies’ and the well heeled.

-One of the quirky features of the Mexican retail space is the inconsistent availability of certain products, especially imported food and drinks.
-You might wander along the aisles of your local supermarket one day and discover, for the first time, a brand or product you enjoyed back home.
+One of the quirky features of the Mexican retail space is the inconsistent availability of certain products, and this especially pertinent to imported food and drinks.
+You might wander along the aisles of your local supermarket or membership store one day and discover, for the first time, a brand or product you enjoyed back home.
 You might also grimace at the price tag, and buy it anyway.
 When you go back to buy it again next month, it’s not there—and later realize that it never returns.
 This ‘batch availability’ of imported foods is surprisingly common in Mexico, which is why seasoned foreign residents might purchase more than one in expectation of it not being available again—and consider the item as a treat.
 This can apply to anything: your favorite brand of peanut butter, a certain variety of chocolate bar, a gourmet food ingredient, and especially varieties of teas.

 Here is a list of stores in Mexico where you are most likely to find those goods and goodies you enjoyed buying in the USA, Canada, or Europe and of the kind you certainly won’t find at your local tiendita.

-HEB Mexico—The Texas-based HEB superstore stocks an ample range of American goods.
+The Texas-based HEB superstore stocks an ample range of American goods.
 HEB Mexico stores are principally based in the country’s north-eastern states, as well as Guanajuato and Aguascalientes, although they continue to expand and, if there’s an HEB locally where you live, you will be able to find an extensive range of imported food and homeware products here, including well-stocked fresh produce sections.

-CostCo and Sam’s Club—These two “Members Only” emporiums require you to purchase an annual membership to spend your money at them.
+CostCo and Sam’s Club are “Members Only” emporiums that require you to purchase an annual membership to spend your money at them.
 However, they do offer a wide choice of imported foods, drinks, and homeware goods, and through direct discounts or points that you accumulate as you buy (and later trade for other goods in-store), in theory your annual membership is returned when you shop here.
 Many foreign residents hold membership cards to one or both stores which are situated in towns and cities across Mexico.

-Pottery Barn—This San Francisco-based upscale home furnishing and lifestyle accessories store has been operating in Mexico for a few years, with shops situated in some of Mexico City’s chic malls as well as a store operating in the city of León in the state of Guanajuato.
+This San Francisco-based upscale home furnishing and lifestyle accessories store has been operating in Mexico for a few years, with shops situated in some of Mexico City’s chic malls as well as a store operating in the city of León in the state of Guanajuato.
 Pottery Barn also has sister stores in Mexico which stock its archetypal furnishings and accessories aimed at kids and teens.

-Amazon Mexico—Products you seek might be available through Amazon Mexico.
+Products you seek might be available through Amazon Mexico.
 Not everything that’s available in the USA, for example, will be available through Amazon Mexico, but the company is expanding its Mexican operations appreciably to offer ever-wider ranges of imported products on offer direct from Amazon’s warehouses in Mexico.
 Items available only from Amazon abroad might not ship to Mexico and where they do, delivered prices are likely to be higher in part due to import duties, Mexico’s relatively-high sales tax rate, and shipping costs.
-If you subscribe to Amazon’s Mexico Prime Membership plan, you can obtain free delivery on a range of products (not all) shipped from Mexico as well as from the USA.
+If you subscribe to Amazon’s Mexico Prime Membership plan, you can obtain free delivery on a range of products (not all) shipped from Mexico as well as some shipped from the USA.
 (If you have an Amazon Prime subscription from overseas, it does not qualify you for free shipping to/in Mexico; you have to buy an Amazon Prime Mexico subscription.)

-The Cost of Living in Mexico
+The cost of living in Mexico

 Mexico in your inbox